SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 ### Session-25
 - What is terraform & why it is used ?
 In how many ways we configured our project ?
 Why we prefer ansible as configuration management while configuring the big project ?
 Another name of ansible ?
-- Why we din't prefer manual configuration over ansible and shellscript ?
+- Why we din't prefer manual configuration over ansible & shellscript ?
 - What are the advantages of terraform ?
 V,C,A,I,C,A,M,H
 - What is Inventory management in terraform ?
 It is about tracking all the infrastructure resources which terraform provisions and manages using terraform state file (Terraform.tfstate).
 This state file acts like a inventory.
 When you terraform plan or apply.
 It will compare your desired state with current state.
-- What is declarative in terraform and How to install terraform & setup ?
+- What is declarative in terraform & How to install terraform ?
 - Install "hashicorp terraform extension" to get colors.
-- How to get authentication to AWS to push the created infra ? "aws CLI install"
+- How to get authentication to AWS to push the created infra ? aws CLI install
 - You can install aws cli in two ways ?
-One is regular method of downloading aws cli software and run the file in windows laptop & another one is just run the shown commands in cmd.
+One is regular method of downloading aws cli software & run the file in windows laptop & Another one is just run the shown commands in cmd from the internet.
-- How to test wether the aws CLI is installed or not in cmd & gitbash ? "aws --version"
+- How to test wether the aws CLI is installed or not in cmd & gitbash ? aws --version
-- If credentials are not found, then "aws configure" Before that you need to create terraform administrator user in IAM ?
+- If credentials are not found then "aws configure" Before that you need to create terraform administrator user in IAM ?
-- Where this credentials like Secret-key and Access-key will be saved ? ".aws" folder
+- Where this credentials like Secret-key & Access-key will be saved ? .aws folder
 - What is the syntax of terrafrom to create any resources & what we call this syntax of terraform ?
 - What is the importance of provider in terraform & what is the extension of terraform to save ?
 - Where to run the terraform commands ?
 Terraform commands should be run in gitbash.
-- What are the terraform commands and what is their functionality ?
+- What are the terraform commands & what is their functionality ?
 - What is variable syntax ?
 Is really data-type in variable syntax is important ?
 NO!
 - Go through this https://github.com/daws-76s/terraform
-- We can also give Access-key and Secret-keys under region to get authentication to AWS in provider section, but why we dint prefer this ?
-Thats why we "aws CLI" to authenticate ?
+- We can also give Access-key & Secret-keys under region to get the authentication to AWS in provider section, but why we dint prefer this ?
+Thats why we "aws CLI" to authenticate.
-- So Dont push the Access-key and Secret-key to the github (or) internet for safety reasons.
+- So Dont push the Access-key & Secret-key to the github (or) internet for safety reasons.
 - Go through the all files in Terraform folder in VS.

 ### Session-26
 - What is the importance of .gitignore file in terraform ?
 - What is the use of terraform.tfvars ?
-- How to give terraform.tfvars file from the command prompt for plan and apply ?
+- How to give terraform.tfvars file from the command prompt for plan & apply ?
 - Here terraform.tfvars name is not mandatory we can use any name like "saikiran.tfvars"
-- If you dont give -var-file, then terraform will take default values from variables.tf file
+- If you dont give -var-file then terraform will take default values from variables.tf file
 - Write a terraform code using terraform.tfvars example ?
 - Variable preferences in terraform are below ?
-- Command line ---> terraform plan -var="instance_type=t3.small"
+- Command line ---> terraform plan -var="instance_type=t3.medium"
 - Var_file ---> terraform plan -var-file="saikiran.tfvars"
 - terraform.tfvars
 - Environment variable.
-- Write a terraform code, if mongodb then t3.small & remaining t2.micro using condition ?
+- Write a terraform code, if mongodb then t3.small (or) t2.micro using condition ?
-- Create instances & route53 records using Count_based loop ?
-- Create instances & route53 records using For_each loop ?
+- Create instances & route53 records using Count_based loop & For_each loop ?
 - Count_based is to iterate list & For_each is to iterate maps.
 - What is function in terraform & what is length function here ?
 We cannot create our own functions, we have to use terraform inbuilt functions only.
-- Why output block is used in terraform and what is the syntax of output ?
+- Why output block is used in terraform & what is the syntax of output ?
 - Go through the output block in count folder VS ?

 ### Session-27
 - What is locals in terraform & what is the syntax of the locals ?
-- How to call a local in terraform code ?
+How to call a local ?
 - What is Data-sources in terraform & why it is used ?
-How do we search ?
-For example if you want AMI, then "terraform query ami" in google
+For example if you want AMI, then "terraform query ami" in google search.
 - Can we query data from the existing resources also apart from the providers ?
 YES!
 - Types of loops ?
 Count_based, For_each, Dynamic_loop
-- What is Dynamic_loop and where it is useful ?
+- What is Dynamic_loop & where it is useful ?
-- What is Terraform State (State and Remote state) ?
+- What is Terraform State (State & Remote state) ?
 - What is Declarative state & Desired state ?
-- What is Current state in terraform and where it will be stored ? terraform.tfstate
+- What is Current state in terraform & where it will be stored ?
+Terraform.tfstate
 - When Desired state == Current state, then terraform will not take any action.
 - When Desired state =//= Current state, then terraform will create.
 - Why the terraform will create lock file while terraform is working on it ?
 - Explain the concept of local state using example of 2 persons are working on same repo ?
 - What errors these persons will face, if they are working on same repo ?
-- So terraform will compare my state and devops person state.
+- So terraform will compare my state & devops person state.
 If both are running terraform apply, here duplicates may come & some may get error as already exists.
 - So for this issue we have a central state file to check wether the infra already exists or not ?
 That is remote state (S3 bucket).
 - Terraform.tfstate is a crucial file, should not delete.
 - What are the two disadvantages in local state ?
-For that only we have a remote state s3.
+For that only we have a remote state S3.
-- So create s3 bucket & lock that bucket using dynamodb table ?
+- So create S3 bucket & lock that bucket using dynamodb table ?
 - What are the different remote states we have & why we use only "terraform s3 remote state"
 - Where to keep this remote state in terraform code ?
-- Another name of remote state ?
-Backend.
+Another name of remote state is Backend.
 - If we write more lines of script we say configuration is increasing.
 - S3 buckets are chargeable in aws, so delete after practice.
 - Use different key names in s3 bucket like in the previous you have used different key "foreach" you can use